lahatfield/agile-octopus/README.md

 electricity tariff and posts alerts to Telegram when prices go negative, drop to a cheap/"ok" level, or spike above a configurable threshold.

-Create your own Telegram bot and add it to as many chats as you like.
-Each chat configures its own region, threshold, and which messages it wants independently.

 ## How it works

 Each day (after Octopus publishes the next day's rates, ~4pm UK time), a scheduled job: